BMW 335i years to avoid — most common problems

 For a BMW 335i, the replacement wastegate costs around $4000 if the turbo system needs to be replaced as well, so that’s quite a lot for a car that’s up to 15 years old depending on the model year.

 Now that you are familiar with some of the major problems that come with the BMW 335i, it’s time we deal with the most problematic years.
-We’ll divide those into two sections – the fifth-generation BMW 3 Series 335 i years to avoid, and the sixth-generation BMW 3 Series 335 i years to avoid:
+So far, you must be wondering – what are the worst BMW 335i years?

 The first generation of the BMW 335i is the fifth generation of the BMW 3 Series overall, and it was made in two variants – the E90 sedan and the E92 coupe.
 Overall, the worst model year of the 335i was the first production year, and the 2007 model received a lot of engine-related complaints.